 My dad worked two jobs most all his life.
-He worked for the government and had an amazing job which he made amazing money and he would always start some side business.
-Toward the end he got is A/C license and began installing heating and cooling units on his days off and most evening.
+He worked for the government and had an amazing job in which he made amazing money and he would always start some side business.
+Toward the end he got his A/C license and began installing heating and cooling units on his days off and most evenings.
 All he wanted was to work as hard as possible to retire and move to his beloved cabins in Colorado.
-Two years before he was suppose to retire, he had a stroke.
+Two years before he was supposed to retire, he had a stroke.

 He lived.
 And he is celebrating his 10th year of survival past the stroke.
 However, his life is very different.
-Thanks to my sister who cares for him, he went from bed and wheelchair bound to being able to walk on his own with a walker.
+Thanks to my sister who cares for him, he went from bed and wheelchair-bound to walking on his own with a walker.
 He bathes himself and grooms himself.
 But his life has been about losing freedoms, not gaining them.
 And that’s when it hit me.
 We spend the entire first part of our lives gaining freedoms.
 We learn to walk.
 Talk.
 Drive.
 Vote.
 Live on our own.
 And so on.
 We keep gaining freedoms.
-And we never fully understand it’s a arch.
+And we never fully understand it’s an arch.
 You gain them, then you begin to lose them.
-You can no longer see without searching for you reading glasses.
-Some get to a point where they can no longer walk, drive and sometimes, even speak.
+You can no longer see without searching for your reading glasses.
+Some get to a point where they can no longer walk, drive, and sometimes, even speak.

 I think we lose sight of the fact that life is such a grand privilege.
 Many of us have it so much better than most.
 If you can see, hear, walk, run, oh my, how fortunate you are.
 And I’m beginning to realize those who are loved, truly loved, regardless of their situation in life, have quite literally won life.

 My dad, with his limited mental capabilities, doesn’t understand he won’t drive again.
 He consistently talks about getting well enough so he can drive to see his cabins.
-And the only thing you’ll find in his pockets are the photos he carries around of his little piece of shangri-la in Colorado.
-It’s heart wrenching knowing the truth.
+And the only thing you’ll find in his pockets is the photos he carries around of his little piece of Shangri-la in Colorado.
+It’s heart-wrenching knowing the truth.

 What are you doing today?
 What little mundane task is a huge blessing in your life?
 Recognize it.
 Love it.
 And do it with all you have.
 Because like all things in life, it won’t always be there.
 It’s life.
 And none of us, get out alive.